 In order to have your score certified by the CodeSignal team, it is important to abide by the rules presented to you before you begin the General Coding Assessment (GCA).
 This article will cover:

 - Proctoring & Assessment-Specific Rules

 Opting in to Proctoring

 Not all companies require proctoring for CodeSignal certified assessments.
-Your assessment invitation in your Test Center will tell if you the company requesting the assessment result requires proctoring.
+Your assessment invitation can be found under Pre-Screens within your acccount and will tell you whether the company requesting the assessment result requires proctoring.